 ANNEX 2

-EXEMPTION FROM PAYMENT FOR ORGANIZATIONS OF AN INTERNATIONAL CHARACTER
+EXEMPTION FROM PAYMENT of membership fees FOR ORGANIZATIONS OF AN INTERNATIONAL CHARACTER

+Original version: C2000/28 (Rev.1)

 Over the years, the Council has exempted certain organizations of an international character from their financial obligations in defraying the expenses of ITU conferences and meetings.

 1 Criteria and guidelines

-1.1 In accordance with No. 476 of the convention, the Council may exempt organizations of an international character from payment, subject to "reciprocity".
-The "reciprocity" is taken to refer to the mutual benefits that could accrue to both ITU and the organization concerned as a result of the latter participating in the relevant activities of ITU.
+1.1 In accordance with No. 476 of the convention, the Council may exempt organizations of an international character from payment of membership fees, subject to "reciprocity".
+The "reciprocity" is taken to refer to the mutual and similar benefits that could accrue to both ITU and the organization concerned as a result of the latter participating in the relevant activities of ITU.

-1.2 To fulfil the conditions which lead to such a reciprocal arrangement, it is suggested that the organization concerned shall:
+1.2 To fulfil the conditions which lead to such a reciprocal arrangement, the organization concerned shall meet all of the following criteria:

 – be an organization of international character dealing with telecommunications;

-– be non-profit-making;
+– be a legally-recognized non-profit organization, representing members which also have non-profit status;

-– have members whose participation in ITU activities would be beneficial to the aims of the Union;
+– have a significant membership, presence and activities in multiple Member States whose participation in ITU activities would be beneficial to the aims of the Union;

-– allow ITU to be represented at and participate in the organization's meetings free of charge;
+– allow ITU to be represented at and participate in the organization's meetings free of charge and with the rights and benefits available to their members;

-allow ITU access to relevant documentation.
+– allow ITU access to relevant documentation, including information available only to their members.

 1.3 In reaching a decision as to the granting of an exemption, the Council shall take account of views expressed by the Secretary-General.
 Such views shall identify:

 – the advantages for ITU of participation of the organization in ITU's activities;